HTML Element Component

 Hide Element |

-Shows or hides the component from view.
-Setting the Hide Field toggle to By default, the Hide Field toggle is set to |
+Displays or hides the component from view.
+Setting Hide Field to (ON) hides the component in Express View.
+Setting it to (OFF) displays the component.
+The component is always visible in the Module Builder.
+By default, Hide Field is set to (OFF). |

 Adding an HTML Element Component

 In this example, use an HTML Element component to add a heading for a few Personal Information questions.
 Follow this configuration with two Text Field components to collect the end-user’s first and last names.
 Also use a Phone Number component to collect their phone number.
 Then, place these into columns and add a second HTML Element component to hold a horizontal rule denoting the end of the section.
-These instructions assume that you have an open module saved with a title.

-In this configuration, you need the following components:
+For this configuration, you'll need the following components:

 -